Although there is some overlap between multi-cloud and hybrid cloud, the terms refer to slightly different cloud strategies.

 If a hybrid cloud deployment incorporates multiple public clouds, it can also be considered a multi-cloud deployment.
 For this reason, the terms are sometimes used interchangeably, even though they actually mean slightly different things.

 Cloudflare helps businesses with both hybrid cloud and multi-cloud strategies.
-The Cloudflare product stack (which includes a web application firewall, load balancing, SSL, DNS, and other crucial features) sits in front of any type of infrastructure, whether it's multicloud, hybrid cloud, or on-premise infrastructure.
-The Cloudflare global network of data centers in 250+ cities secures and accelerates web applications for users anywhere in the world.
+The Cloudflare product stack (which includes a web application firewall, load balancing, SSL, DNS, and other crucial features) sits in front of any type of infrastructure, whether it's multi-cloud, hybrid cloud, or on-premise infrastructure.
+The Cloudflare global network of data centers in 300+ cities secures and accelerates web applications for users anywhere in the world.

 Learn more about how Cloudflare integrates with cloud deployments.